 We are still pleased to be able to bulk-bill health care and pension card holders.
 For children we now are able to provide consultation services at 15% off the normal price (as listed above).

 The costs of the additional equipment such as retinal photography and anterior imaging, corneal topography and OCT scans has never been covered by Medicare and unfortunately this has not changed.
-Because we believe this technology is very important in providing quality eye care, we continue to offer this technology at 50% off for health card and pension card holders as well as children to enable access.
+Because this technology is vital for comprehensive eye care, we continue to offer this technology at 50% off for health card and pension card holders as well as children to enable access.

 We love it when patients that have had a great experience at Innovative Eye Care mention this to their friends, family and colleagues.
-As a reward we will send you a $50 voucher if you refer someone you know to our practice!
+As a token of our appreciation, we'll send you a $50 voucher if you refer someone you know to our practice!
 This can be used on full-price sunglasses or spectacles frames within 3 months.

 Since 1975, many optometric clinical services have been included in the Medicare Schedule.
 This means that when visiting your local optometrist as a patient, you have received a contribution from the government towards the cost of your appointment.
 The rebate amount has always only been 85% of the value that the government suggests is an appropriate full fee for the consultation.